joeyespo/grip/README.md

 Render local readme files before sending off to Github.

-Grip is a command-line server application written in Python that uses the Github [markup API][markdown] to render a local readme file.
+Grip is a command-line server application written in Python that uses the [Github markdown API][markdown] to render a local readme file.
 The styles also come directly from Github, so you'll know exactly how it will appear.